jxpx777/js-csv-parser/README.md

 ## How? ##
 Import csv.js.
 Create a `new CSVParser(stringOfCSVData[, options])` and call `parse`.

 **Options:** The second parameter to the constructor is an options object.
-This parameter allows to specify custom `fieldSeparator` and `rowSeparator` characters.
-By default, this library parses in strict mode, requiring all rows to have the same number of fields.
-If for some reason you don't want this, set the `strict` option to `false`.
+Supported options:

+    {
+      fieldSeparator : ",",
+      strict : true,
+      ignoreEmpty: true
+    }

+The values above are the defaults. `strict` enforces that every row has the same number of fields. `ignoreEmpty` prevents having rows of data with all empty values.

 ## Support ##